-The bill H.411 aims to enhance public safety through stricter measures related to extradition, sentencing, and bail procedures.
-Key provisions include extending the time for extradition warrants from 30 to 120 days, expediting extradition for individuals who violate bail or probation, and prohibiting courts from suspending sentences for high-risk sex offenders who fail to comply with registry requirements.
-The bill also restricts alternative sentences for repeat offenders unless compelling reasons are documented and prevents sentence reductions for individuals with prior convictions for serious crimes.
-Additionally, it transitions the handling of youthful offenders from the Family Division to the Criminal Division and repeals certain provisions related to the Raise the Age initiative.
+The bill H.411 aims to enhance public safety in Vermont by amending laws related to extradition, sentencing, and bail procedures.
+Key provisions include extending the time for administering extradition warrants from 30 to 120 days, allowing law enforcement to deliver individuals who violate release terms in another state without a Governor's warrant, and prohibiting courts from suspending sentences for high-risk sex offenders who fail to comply with registry requirements.
+The bill also restricts alternative sentences for repeat offenders unless compelling reasons are documented and prohibits sentence reductions for individuals with prior convictions for serious crimes.
+Additionally, it redefines recidivism, increases the number of serious offenses processed in the Criminal Division for juveniles, and repeals the Raise the Age initiative for 19-year-olds.

 Statutes affected: